openguild-labs/polkadot-apac-challenges/4-auction-forkless-upgrade/README.md

 ### 1. Implement additional auction removal
 The `remove_auction` function allows for the removal of a specific auction from storage.
 This is typically used to clean up auctions that have concluded or been canceled.

+## Hint
+- `TODO - Implement remove_auction extrinsic - make sure that you are finished challenge 2 and 3`
+- `TODO - Increase the spec version to 2 `

 ## 📤 How to Submit

 You'll need to create a Pull Request (PR) containing two key items: